 - Collaborative partnerships with corporations and foundations

 After selecting the top priority project (Step 2), recruiting the foremost expert in that field (Step 3), and obtaining the necessary funds (Step 4) and samples (Step 5), the CDCN assists with all aspects of successful execution of the study.
-We establish a research agreement, coordinate contracts among collaborators, check in frequently, and provide scientific advice throughout the process.
+We establish a research agreement, coordinate contracts among collaborators, provide project management support, and contribute scientific advice throughout the process.

 Data analysis and search for new treatments based on results

 After the data is generated from the study, the CDCN works with collaborators to ensure rapid analysis of the data.
-Together with the researcher and input from members of the CDCN research community, a paper is generated in a peer review journal featuring the results.
+Together with the researcher and input from members of the CDCN research community, a paper is generated for a peer-reviewed journal that features the results of the study.
 Using results from research studies, the CDCN aims to identify existing drugs that may be effective against Castleman disease.
-Results from the use of these existing treatments are captured in the ACCELERATE Natural History Study.
-The CDCN will aim to conduct clinical trials when sufficient data is collected in the registry on a promising treatment.
+Results from the use of these existing treatments are captured in the ACCELERATE Registry.
+The CDCN also advances clinical trials of promising drugs based on these studies.